TREK Frequently Asked Questions

 - Water bottles should be packed in an easily accessible location.
 If you are allergic to bees or use an inhaler, please keep your medication in an easily accessible location.

 Can I have a cell phone during TREK?

 The use of cell phones during TREK causes significant problems in group dynamics, the group’s ability to achieve tasks and goals, and individual students’ abilities to focus.
 It distracts students from the group and prevents them from being fully present in the TREK experience.
 Thus, we strongly recommend that students do not bring cell phones on Service TREK, and do not allow students to bring cell phones on Wilderness TREK.
 We know that this may be difficult, but wish to encourage you to fully immerse yourself in the TREK experience.

 We understand that some family members may want to have contact with their student during TREK.
-If an emergency arises, TREK leaders will have cell phones to use to call for help.
+If an emergency arises, TREK Interns will have cell phones to use to call for help.
 If family members need to get in touch with their student, they can call the Student Life Office (802-656-2060).
 The TREK Staff will be able to contact the leaders of that student’s trip and relay the message, or make arrangements in the event of an emergency.
 Note: if your student is on Service TREK and chooses to bring their cell phone, these official channels should still be used to contact the student in case of an emergency.
-It is important that the TREK leaders and staff be involved in conversations of this nature to best support the student.
+It is important that the TREK Interns and staff be involved in conversations of this nature to best support the student.

 We know that it might be hard to unplug for the week, but it’s a big part of what makes TREK such a unique and powerful experience!